 Then we attached the two elytra pieces on top, attaching with a split pin.
 I used a knife with a sharp point to create the holes, before pushing the split pins through and fastening underneath.
 Here’s how it looks on the underside.

 When we flipped it back over, we could now choose whether to fold the wings neatly underneath if we were pretending our ladybird was walking, or rotate the elytra slightly and release the wings if we were pretending our ladybird was flying.

 Fun Science Facts

 Coccinellidae is a widespread family of tiny beetles, known as ladybugs in North America, and ladybirds in Australia, UK and other areas.

 Entomologists prefer to use the term ladybird beetles or lady beetles, because technically they’re not actually classified a ‘true bugs’.

-A bug, as it turns out, is a technical term which describes insects that have sucking, beak-like mouth parts.
+A “bug” is actually a technical term which describes insects that have sucking, beak-like mouth parts.
 Bugs also have an incomplete metamorphosis life cycle – meaning they go from egg to nymph to adult with no larva stage.
 Aphids, cicadas, bedbugs are all true bugs.
 Beetles are not.